 How DMARC Busta Handles the Transition

 DMARC Busta is the only platform that makes DNS changes automatically.
-When DMARCbis tags become standard, Autopilot will update your DMARC records automatically — replacing deprecated tags with their DMARCbis equivalents, adding np=reject for subdomain protection, and parsing both old and new report formats.
+As DMARCbis tags become standard, Autopilot updates your DMARC records for you — replacing deprecated tags with their DMARCbis equivalents, adding np=reject for subdomain protection, and parsing both old and new report formats.

 No manual DNS changes.
 No missed tag migrations.
 No reporting gaps.